A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 The IQR measures how key data points are spread out.
 Therefore, an outlier is 1.5 multiplied by the IQR value of your data.

-An outlier is a value that lies in both extremes of data.
+An outlier is a value that lies at both extremes of the data.

 In other words, it’s a value that lies outside the overall distribution pattern and thus can affect the overall data series.